Afraid To Eat With IBS

 - Playing trial and error in an effort to figure out if there are any trigger foods that can make symptoms worse or cause a flare up

 In part 1 of this article, I want to share some of my experiences so anyone who may be feeling alone with this knows that someone else (MANY others, actually) understands the challenges that come with eating as an IBS sufferer.
 Before I continue, I just want to share with those who may not know me that I have inflammatory bowel disease (IBD) which is a bit different than irritable bowel syndrome (IBS.)
 However, when this topic was brought up, I jumped at the chance to share my own experiences given I have suffered from disordered eating for over 15 years.

 Prior to connecting with other people who suffered from digestive issues, I felt completely alone.
 I also felt a little crazy; almost like I was making a big deal out of nothing.
 However, the more entrenched I became in the chronic illness community, the more my eyes were opened to the fact that both inflammatory bowel disease and irritable bowel syndrome can cause a multitude of problems in this area.
 After all, so much of both diseases center around eating, nutrition, and the bathroom.

 When I was initially diagnosed, I didn’t really understand much about my disease or how much that disease would change my mentality on food.
-Prior to realizing there was something wrong with my digestive tract, I never gave much thought into what I put in my mouth.
-I was a competitive swimmer who tried to eat healthy but food was just food to me.
+Prior to realizing there was something wrong with my digestive tract, I never gave much thought to what I put in my mouth.
+I was a competitive swimmer who tried to eat healthily but the food was just food to me.
 It didn’t cause me anxiety.
-It wasn’t anything that I looked at as problematic in anyway.
+It wasn’t anything that I looked at as problematic in any way.
 I never had to weigh the pros and cons of ingesting something because I feared the consequences.
 I loved going out to eat.
 I enjoyed trying new dishes.
-I loved when social gatherings took place at a restaurant or around good food.
-I have always been a gal who loved to eat! 🙂
+I loved it when social gatherings took place at a restaurant or around good food.
+I have always been a gal who loved to eat! :)